ronoaldo/techpack/README.md

 Default value is 12.
 I higher number allows to build larger farms and machines which keep loaded, but increases the server load, too.
 But the areas are only loaded when the player is online.
 To be able to use e.g. 12 forceloaded blocks per player, the pararamter 'max_forceloaded_blocks' in 'minetest.conf' has to be ajusted.

 #### Enable Basalt Stone (and disable ore generation via Cobblestone generator)

 The lava/water Cobblestone generator allows to produce infinite Cobblestone.
 By means of Quarry, Grinder, and Gravel Sieve it allows to infinite generate ores.
 This can be disabled by means of the setting parameter.
 If enabled, the Cobblestone generator generates Basalt instead, which only can be used for building purposes.

-#### Machine aging value to calculate the lifetime of machines

-Default value is 200.
-This aging value is used to calculate the lifetime of machines before they go defect.
-The value 200 (default) results in a lifetime for standard machines of about 2000 - 8000 item processing cycles (~2-4 hours).
+#### Disable machines of absent players

+Machines will defect when the owner has not been online for 7 days (configurable)

 ### License

 Copyright (C) 2017-2021 Joachim Stolberg
 Code: Licensed under the GNU AGPL version 3 or later.
 See LICENSE.txt
 Textures: CC BY-SA 3.0

 ## Credits